opendatasoft/ods-documentation/source/customizing_look_and_feel/06_customizing_theme/theme.rst

 Colors
 ~~~~~~

-As with layout options, the OpenDataSoft platform relies on a handful of color variables for the style of the portal
+As with layout options, the Opendatasoft platform relies on a handful of color variables for the style of the portal
 elements.
 You can use the color inputs on this tab to set some of theme.
 This way with just a few clicks you can brand
 your portal to your colors.